 I have always hated the question - Where are you from?
 It presented such a dilemma for me.
 How much or how little did this person want to know?
 The whole story is too long for the expected basic one-word answers like Munich or New Jersey or Chicago or New Mexico or Las Cruces or Arvin or Santa Cruz or Davis or San Francisco.

-I was born in Munich but my halting childish German is an embarrassment to my relatives who are still there.
-Ironically there is an issue about that too - the younger ones understand because they consider me an American and are proud that their excellent English is better than my German.
-The older ones would resent my calling myself German because they were from Marienbad and didn't consider themselves German - but that is another story.
-(See what I mean - its complicated)
+I was born in Munich but my halting childish German is an embarrassment to my relatives.
+The younger ones understand because they consider me an American and are proud that their excellent English is better than my German.
+The older ones would resent me calling myself German because they were from Marienbad and didn't really consider themselves German - but that is another story.
+(See what I mean - it's complicated)

 The major part of my childhood was spent in New Mexico and later in Arvin in the vast San Joaquin Valley of California.
 With one glorious 5th grade year in Chicago, that really woke me up to life’s possibilities.
-I have lived in San Francisco for more than 40 years now so this is where I'm "from" - now.
+I lived and worked in San Francisco for more than 40 years and consider that the hometown of my heart.

 When you spend your childhood in New Mexico it imprints on your soul.
 It is not just the long rich history and endless sky – but the light.
 My father taught me to take and develop photos with a Brownie Hawk-eye and the dark room equipment at the high school where he taught Math and at times photography.

-Since I retired I am back to doing more photography.
-I take pictures of the world around me as I see it.
+Since I retired I am doing more photography.
+I take pictures of things that move me.
 I hope you enjoy them - they are meant to bring joy and peace to your heart as they do mine.
-Thanks so much for your interest
+Thanks so much for your interest.